 If you divorce, Plannera needs proof of divorce, such as a certified copy of the divorce certificate or Decree Absolute.

 The Lifetime Pension provides your spouse with a survivor benefit in the event of your death.
-PEPP calculates the amount based on a percentage of the monthly pension you were receiving.
+PEPP calculates the amount based on a percentage of the monthly pension in effect at the date of your death.
 You can choose either 100% of your Lifetime Pension to continue to your surviving spouse or 60%.
 If you pass away before your spouse, PEPP will direct these monthly pension payments to your spouse for their lifetime.

-Pension legislation requires that if you have a spouse at the time of retirement, you must choose the joint life option with a minimum survivor benefit of 60%, unless your spouse waives this right by completing a Spouse’s Consent and Waiver of Post-Retirement Survivor Benefits form.
+Pension legislation requires that if you have a spouse at the time of retirement, you must choose the joint life option with a minimum survivor benefit of 60%, unless your spouse waives this right.
+Keep in mind that:

-The spouse indicated when you purchase a Lifetime Pension is permanent and cannot be changed after, regardless of any changes to your marital status.
+The spouse indicated on your application form when you purchase a Lifetime Pension is permanent and cannot be changed after, regardless of any changes to your marital status.
+If you enter a spousal relationship after buying a Lifetime Pension, you cannot convert the single life option to a joint life option.

 When you buy a Lifetime Pension with a guarantee period you may choose a beneficiary(ies) to receive any remaining benefits if you, and your spouse, if applicable, pass away.